Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Introduction

 The simplest and most fundamental example of first-order methods is gradient descent (GD).
 This algorithm performs iterations to find an approximate solution to \cref{eq:main} according to the following update rule:

 where $\eta > 0$ is the stepsize.
 Despite its simplicity, GD and its variants are widely used in practice, especially for solving large-scale problems that often appear, for instance, in machine learning.
-It is well-known \citep{polyak1963gradient,nesterov2018lectures,drori2014performance} that in the case where the objective function $f(x)$ is $L$-smooth, i.e., the gradient $\nabla f(x)$ is $L$-Lipschitz, GD with the stepsize $\eta = 1/L$ achieves the following convergence rate:
+It is well-known \citep{polyak1963gradient,nesterov2018lectures,drori2014performance} that in the case where the objective function $f(x)$ is $L$-smooth, i.e., the gradient $\nabla f(x)$ is $L$-Lipschitz, GD with the stepsize $\eta = 1/L$ achieves the following iteration complexity:

 In addition, in his seminal work, \citet{nesterov1983method} proposed a modification of GD that implements acceleration via momentum.
-This accelerated gradient descent (AGD) achieves a substantially improved convergence rate
+This accelerated gradient descent (AGD) achieves substantially improved iteration complexity:

-It was shown that AGD is an optimal algorithm, that is, the convergence rate in \cref{eq:rate_AGD} cannot be improved by any first-order optimization method \citep{nesterov2018lectures}.
+It was shown that AGD is an optimal algorithm.
+That is, the complexity in \cref{eq:rate_AGD} cannot be improved by any first-order optimization method due to the lower complexity bounds of \citet{nesterov2018lectures}.